 Your new smartphone was made for you: It’s shiny, fast, functional and so much more fun than your old one, which was 11 months old and starting to show signs of gigabyte arthritis.
 Still, it still has plenty of life left and you’re willing to donate it out of the goodness of your heart (and the tax benefit).
 Or maybe you're trying to make a few bucks by selling it.
 Either way, you don’t want anyone to access your mobile banking transactions or text gaffes, hence your journey to learn how to wipe your smartphone, tablet or laptop.

 Don’t count on swiping a toggle in your settings to wipe your iPhone, Android device or iPad.
-Be wise with your wiping and don’t rely on a return to factory settings as a panacea for your protection.
+Be wise with data deletions and don’t rely on a return to factory settings as a panacea for your protection.

 Identity theft expert Robert Siciliano did a little experiment with 30 devices he bought from Craigslist.
 He wanted to see just how savvy people were at wiping their devices before getting rid of them.
 He was bewildered by what he discovered.
 Some people fell way short of doing even cursory cleaning.
 Even the mobile devices that had been “wiped” were easily hacked.
-Siciliano found “bank account information, Social Security numbers, child support documents, credit card account log-ins and a host of other personal data.”
+Siciliano found “bank account information, Social Security numbers, child support documents, credit card account logins and a host of other personal data.”
 Just because that was 2011 doesn’t mean it couldn’t happen to you today.

 If you want to wipe your device, all you have to do is take out the SIM and the microSD cards, right?
 Only if you want to change your middle name to “Rube.”
 Taking out the SIM card simply disrupts communication with the network.
 Smartphones are portable PCs.
-The internal memory holds way more data than your old Nokia candy bar phone did.
+The internal memory holds way more data than your old flip phone did.

 How to wipe your device